JetBrains/amper/docs/Documentation.md

 In modularized projects, there is often a need to have a certain common configuration for all or some modules.
 Typical examples could be a testing framework used in all modules or a Kotlin language version.

 Amper offers a way to extract whole sections or their parts into reusable template files.
-These files are named `<name>.module-template.yaml` and have same structure as `module.yaml` files.
+These files are named `<name>.module-template.yaml` and have the same structure as `module.yaml` files.
 Templates could be applied to any `module.yaml` in the `apply:` section.

-E.g. module.yaml:
+E.g. `module.yaml`:
 ```yaml
 product: jvm/app